Anmol-Singh-Jaggi/Directory-Snapshot/README.md

 **To-Do** -:

- - Make it cross - platform version using Boost.
+ - Make it cross - platform using Boost.
  - Store the hash of the file along with the size, using a suitable hash algorithm.
  - Add more extensive error-handling.